semanurbilada/chatbot/README.md

 # :hash: Purpose
 Welcome to the Chatbot project!
 This Open-Source Chatbot is widely used to be a various addition to Full-Stack web projects, improves user interactions by connecting Front-End and Back-End APIs. 🔗

-Imagine you're building a website or a web application, that involves user interaction; this chatbot can play a main role in delivering real-time responses, assistance, and more user experience with the dataset that you developed as a custom in the intents.json file. 🤖 💬
+Imagine you're building a website or a web application, that involves user interaction; this ChatBot can play a main role in delivering real-time responses, assistance, and more user experience with the dataset that you developed as a custom in the intents.json file. 🤖 💬

-Do not forget; when you develop the custom dataset, you need to test and update to chatbot and custom dataset multiple times.
+Do not forget; when you develop the custom dataset, you need to test and update to ChatBot and custom dataset multiple times.

 # :hash: Basic Scripts
 1. Virtual environment setup: